 - Privacy — Fango stores locally; NoWaste and most others use a cloud account

-- Platform — Fango iOS today; Android arriving; Fridgely covers both
+- Platform — Fango and Fridgely cover both iOS and Android

 - Family sharing — Fango doesn't have it; NoWaste and Cozzo do